B.F.A. - Performing Arts: Theatre Design & Technology

-Design & Technology at WKU
+Design & Technology

-The world of theatre design and technology is a rich and fascinating one that involves costumes, scenery, properties, lighting, sound, and stage management.
+The world of theatre design and technology is a rich and fascinating one that involves costumes, makeup, scenery, properties, lighting, sound, and stage management.
 Because of this diversity in discipline, a study of design and technology at WKU results in not only a specialized skill set, but also an adaptable creativity that expands across disciplines, robustly preparing students to encounter the challenges and artistic opportunities that make a successful career in theatre design and technology.